 This means that you don't pay taxes on the money you contribute or on any profits, interest, or dividends generated by the plan until you withdraw money from the account.
 That makes a 401 (k) not only a way to save for retirement, but it's also a great way to lower your tax bill.
 You don't have to pay income taxes on your contributions, although you'll have to pay other payroll taxes, such as Social Security and Medicare taxes.
 You won't pay income tax on 401 (k) plan money until you withdraw it.

+For those looking for the best tax-advantaged retirement savings option, a Best Gold Roth IRA is a great choice.
 Because your employer considers your contributions when calculating your taxable income on your W-2 form, you don't need to deduct your 401 (k) plan contributions on your tax return.
 When you contribute to or receive a distribution from a 401 (k) plan, you may ask yourself “what are the taxes of my 401 (k) plan?.
 Find out when 401 (k) plans are taxed,.
 A 401 (k) is a tax-deferred account and employees are not required to pay income taxes on their contributions.

 You'll still have to pay FICA taxes, that is,.
 If you make a withdrawal, you'll have to pay income taxes on the amount of the withdrawal and a fine if you're under 59 and a half years old.
 For most retirement savers, the 401 (k) plan provides a way to reduce income taxes on the paycheck.
 However, you don't avoid paying taxes forever.